PintaProject/user-guide/docs/ellipse.md

     &nbsp;

-3. Click and hold the right mouse button and drag the crosshair cursor to the right hand bottom corner (**B**) of your desired element.
+3. Click and hold the right mouse button while you drag the crosshair mark to the right hand bottom corner (**B**) of your desired element.
 While you drag, the ellipse dotted line selection shape appears.
 Pressing the **`Shift`** key after starting the selection and holding it down until you are finished will constaint the selection into a square.

      ![Ellipse Example](img/ellipsecreate.png)